 For additional information on Competency Sets in Leo, refer to the article Competencies: Competency Set Manager

 For the CI Report, the AAMC requires that any Objective listed in a Course must be mapped to at least one Competency.
 Utilize the Competency Check tool to verify whether all of the Objectives are mapped and to which Competency they are mapped.

 Path: Admin Toolbar > Curriculum Mapping > Organization > Goals and Objectives > Version > Competency Check

 For more information on how to complete a Competency Check, refer to the article G&O Version: Competency Check

 Primary Course Flag

-If a Course is to be included in the CI report, then it must be marked as a Primary Course in the Course Template, reflecting that it is a required part of the curriculum.
-For instance, an optional Mindfulness Course might not be marked as a Primary Course and thus will not show up in the CI report.
+To include a Course in the CI report, it must be marked as a Primary Course in the Course Template - reflecting that it is a required component of the curriculum.
+For example, an optional Mindfulness Course might not be marked as a Primary Course and thus will not show up in the CI report.

 4-Step Approach to CI Reporting